mirko93s/Chill/README.md

 | Xp | leaderboard, level, xp |

 ## To do
-Update discord.js to v12

-Update node.js to v12
+Update discord.js and node.js to v12

 [//]: # (Hidden stuff)
 <!--